 If you overstay your visa in Costa Rica, you can face serious consequences, including fines, penalties, and even deportation in the worst-case scenario.
 The authorities consider the length of overstay, the reason for overstaying, and the individual’s immigration history.
-In theory, they can even ban you from entering Costa Rica in the future!
+Theoretically, they can even ban you from entering Costa Rica in the future!
 The fine for overstaying a visa in Costa Rica is $100 USD for every month you remain in the country illegally.

 How to Avoid Overstaying in Costa Rica

 - Another option – you can do your border run (“perpetual tourism”) – leave the country, and re-enter to renew your visa stamp in the passport.
-On one hand, this option seems simple, convenient, and cheap.
-But on the other hand, it’s actually a can of worms.
-Keep in mind that you may be given UP to 90 days (for certain countries – UP to 30 days), which means that the immigration officer at the border has a right to give you any number of the days – 90, 15, 10, or even 5 days!
+On the one hand, this option seems simple, convenient, and cheap.
+But on the other hand, it’s a can of worms.
+Remember that you may be given UP to 90 days (for certain countries – UP to 30 days), which means that the immigration officer at the border has a right to give you any number of days – 90, 15, 10, or even 5 days!
 That being said, your visa will be valid only for this small period of time, and we have seen plenty of cases like that!
 Feel free to ask the immigration officials if you have any doubts about visa regulations.

 Note: many people make a mistake by considering 90 days to be exactly 3 months, but remember, that Immigration is very particular about counting DAYS, not 3 months.
 Even 1 overstayed day can put you into trouble!

 - The best option – start your residency process in Costa Rica.
 Here is what CRIE (Costa Rica Immigration Experts) can help you with.
 As soon as your file with Immigration is open, you are totally legal in the country, and you won’t need to do your border runs anymore (the only exception is if you are driving in Costa Rica, you will still need to do your border run to keep your driver’s license updated).
-For your residency options, please contact CRIE HERE.
+For your residency options, don’t hesitate to contact CRIE HERE.

 Overstaying a tourist visa might lower your chances of being granted residence in Costa Rica.
 To immigration authorities, an overstay is a red flag showing that you are not respecting the rules and regulations of the host country.